Doctors Note Logo

 Scapula Pain?
 Why Your Shoulder Blade Hurts & Medically Approved Next Steps

-Shoulder blade pain is most often from muscle strain, poor posture, or rotator cuff problems, but can also come from a pinched neck nerve, thoracic outlet syndrome, arthritis, or referred pain from the heart, lungs, gallbladder, or pancreas; many cases improve with rest, posture correction, gentle stretching, and short term use of ice or heat and NSAIDs.
+Shoulder blade pain (interscapular pain) is most commonly caused by muscle strain, poor posture, or rotator cuff problems.
+Less common causes include a pinched cervical nerve, thoracic outlet syndrome, arthritis, or referred pain from the heart, lungs, gallbladder, or pancreas.

 answer background